-These are 2 different machines.
+These are the two different variants.
 The seated machine helps you work your calves only and it’s much easier to use.
 The standing one involves working other body parts, in conjunction with the calves muscles.
 As you probably already know, standing machines are usually found in commercial gyms and large health and fitness clubs.
 They are rarely bought by individuals for home use.

-If you go for the seated machine, the weight is evenly distributed on your gastrocnemius muscles (fancy name for calves muscles).
+If you go for the seated version, the weight is evenly distributed on your gastrocnemius muscles (fancy name for calf muscles).
 You are basically isolating the calves muscles while you rest your hands on a set of bars in front of you.

-The standing machine distributes the weight on your entire body – including your back.
+A standing calf machine distributes the weight on your entire body – including your back.
 If you have problems with your spine or have pains in your lower back, a seated machine might be more suitable for you.
-This machine puts more stress on the calves, so it might be more efficient in working those muscles.
+However, it does put more stress on the calves, so it might be more efficient in working those muscles.
 Standing machines might also help you work other body parts and some of them allow you to do squats with hundreds of pounds of weight on your shoulders.